Better known as “Ed’s views on engine building”

 Here’s one area where I would spend a little more money on insurance.
 Get a gear drive.
 It’s not worth taking a chance on a timing chain in comparison to the damage that can occur if it breaks.
 I have a Donovan on mine but RCD also makes a nice one.
 Buy an extra lower gear so you’re not pulling it on and off if you swap rotating assemblies.
 Note: Donovan no longer makes the fuel pump extension for their drive.
 If you find a used Donovan drive without the extension, Enderle makes extensions that register where the fuel pump mounts on the flat Donovan cover for stack injectors.
 I just noticed Good Vibrations now has a 5″ (B-2126) or 6″ (B-2128) extension that fits most Donovan gear drives.
 It looks very similar to the old Donovan extension.

 I use a stock oil pump with a square Milodon pickup.
-The spring has been shimmed to provide 80 psi.
+The spring has been shimmed to provide 80 psi before the bypass kicks in.
 This has worked effectively for 9000+ rpm – meaning no spun bearings.
 You can also use a Milodon setup that utilizes a spacer and 340 pump.
 These are a necessity on stroker motors.
 For a stock stroke I prefer the stock pump as the pump registers in the rear main cap for a near perfect alignment.

 I fabricate an oil pump pressure checker to make setting the pressure easy – Get it correct before you complete the engine assembly.
 Check out the Products section where there’s more info on the subject.

 Note: There are two different oil pump mounting spacings on the rear main cap (1.650 or 1.750).
 If your pump does not match you can still use it by elongating the hole in the pump base flange closest to the pump drive shaft (white arrow) by .100.
 Elongate it parallel to the back of the engine.
 Some caps must also be milled to clear a hemi oil pump shaft housing so it can locate in the cap – black arrow.

 Oil Pump Drive Gear / Intermediate Shaft